Skip to content

 3. Select “False Information” when prompted to choose a problem to report, then click “Next” to report the post.

-4. In a similar way, if you come across a Facebook page that contains harmful misinformation, you can click on the 3 dots at the top of the page and select “Find Support or Report Page.”
+4. Similarly, if you come across a Facebook page that contains harmful misinformation, you can click on the 3 dots at the top of the page and select “Find Support or Report Page.”
 Select “Scams and Fake Pages,” then click “Next” to report the Facebook page.

 Instagram